dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0302.md

 BigInteger d = c.multiply(b.add(BigInteger.valueOf(2))); // d = c * (b + 2)

-C++ Note

-Unlike C++, Java has no programmable operator overloading.
+C++ Note: Unlike C++, Java has no programmable operator overloading.
 There was no way for the programmers of the BigInteger class to redefine the + and * operators to give the add and multiply operations of the BigInteger classes.
 The language designers did overload the + operator to denote concatenation of strings.
 They chose not to overload other operators, and they did not give Java programmers the opportunity to overload operators in their own classes.

 Listing 3.6 shows a modification of the lottery odds program of Listing 3.5, updated to work with big numbers.
 For example, if you are invited to participate in a lottery in which you need to pick 60 numbers out of a possible 490 numbers, you can use this program to tell you your odds of winning.
 They are 1 in 716395843461995557415116222540092933411717612789263493493351013459481104668848.
 Good luck!